-destiny and karma must be in the background.
+Whenever our personal effort is successful, destiny and karma must be in the background. (c) Bhishma

-Yudhisthira's crisis at the end of war
+Yudhisthira's crisis at the end of war mirrors Arjuna at its beginning

 One might think that Yudhisthira would rejoice with his victory as do his brothers.
 But he is crushed with melancholy, having discovered that their great rival in the fight, Karna, is, in fact, their older brother, savagely killed by Arjuna in a moment of helplessness.
 Yudhisthira is at a moment of crisis; he can either accept the kingdom and rule or turn his back on his brothers and renounce the world to walk the path of truth.
+It is within this framework that Bhishma discourses on raja-dharma.
+He tries to convince Yudhishthira that the path of truth may be pursued even as a king.
+Truth is not merely a matter of keeping one's word, but of aligning one's actions with the principles of dharma.
+This is the true virtue of raja-dharma.

-The kings duty is to rule in harmony with truth,
+The kings duty is to rule in harmony with truth, but to avoid extremes

 A king may sometimes break promises in his political life, but he must live in harmony with truth both in word and deed.
 Aristotle similarly defined virtue, as a disposition towards "right living" avoiding extremes of deficiency and excess, which he considered vices.